KiboSoftware/sdet-assignment/README.md

 ### 1. API Testing (60%) - Java or C#
 - **Framework**: JUnit/TestNG (Java) or NUnit/xUnit (C#)
-- **Containers**: Use test containers to containerize the API itself for integration testing
+- **Containers**: Use TestContainers to containerize the API itself for integration testing
 - **Coverage**: CRUD operations, validation, error handling, edge cases
 - **GenAI Integration**: Use AI tools for test case generation and optimization
 - **Note**: API uses in-memory storage - containerize the API service, not a database